 These changes may make it more difficult for sperm to fertilize an egg.

 If you’re already pregnant, HPV shouldn’t affect your pregnancy.
-Passing the virus or genital warts is unlikely during pregnancy or delivery.
+Transmitting the virus or genital warts is unlikely during pregnancy or delivery.

-If this happens, your doctor will likely recommend a cesarean delivery.
+If this happens, your clinician will likely recommend a cesarean delivery.

 Having HPV doesn’t mean you’ll develop cancer.
-Oftentimes, the infection will clear without ever causing genital warts or other complications.
+Often, the condition will clear without ever causing genital warts or other complications.

-If your provider detects abnormal cells, they can perform an HPV test to determine whether you have HPV and, if you do, whether it’s a “high-risk” strain.
+If a clinician detects abnormal cells, they can perform an HPV test to determine whether you developed HPV and, if you have, whether it’s a higher risk strain.

-Yes, and this can happen in a number of ways.
+Yes, and this can happen in several ways.
 For example:

 Your body may respond to the same strain differently at different times in your life.

-- Use a condom each time you have sex.
-Condoms don’t provide complete protection against HPV and other STIs, but correct use during oral, vaginal, and anal sex can dramatically decrease your risk.
+- Use a condom or other barrier method correctly and consistently.
+Condoms and other barrier methods don’t provide complete protection against HPV and other STIs, but correct use during oral, vaginal, and anal sex can dramatically decrease your risk.

-- Don’t douche.
+- Avoid douching.
 Douching removes bacteria from the vagina that can help keep HPV and other STIs at bay.

-The HPV vaccine helps prevent strains known to cause genital, anal, or oral warts, as well as certain cancers.
+The HPV vaccine helps prevent strains known to cause genital, anal, or oral warts and certain cancers.

-The U.S. Food and Drug Administration (FDA) approved three HPV vaccines:
+The Food and Drug Administration (FDA) has approved three HPV vaccines:

 - Gardasil 9

-The vaccine involves a series of two or three shots administered over the course of six months.
+While the FDA has approved all three, only Gardasil 9 (9vHPV) is distributed in the United States at this time.
+The vaccine involves a series of two or three shots administered over 6 months.

 You must receive the full course of medication in order to fully benefit from the vaccine.

-Most doctors recommend getting the HPV vaccine around age 11 or 12, or before becoming sexually active.
-However, you may still receive some benefit even after becoming sexually active.
+Most doctors recommend getting the HPV vaccine around age 11 or 12 or before becoming sexually active.
+However, you may still receive some benefits after becoming sexually active.

 The FDA has approved the HPV vaccine for adults up to age 45.

-If you’re older than age 45 and wondering if you may benefit from the HPV vaccine, talk to a doctor or other healthcare provider.
+If you’re over age 45 and wondering if you may benefit from the HPV vaccine, consult a doctor or other HCP.

-The vaccine only protects against HPV strains associated with warts and cancer.
+The vaccine protects against HPV strains associated with warts and cancer.